powershellfish/powershellfish.github.io/README.md

 # 🎀About Me/Philosophy

->My name is Caroline and I am a technical communicator and general tech enthusiast.
+My name is Caroline and I am a technical communicator and general tech enthusiast.
 I take highly technical information from different sources and turn it into something that makes sense for different audiences.
 I do stuff like talk to developers (subject matter experts or **SMEs** for short) to understand what they're working on, how to set it up, how to use what they've built, and how to troubleshoot any potential issues users could run into when using the product.
 I also configure my own environment and run the software myself so best understand the needs of the users I support.

->
->I'm really passionate about taking information and making it accessible to others - whether that means translating textual information and concepts into a format novices will understand, or taking data and numbers and producing a visualization that more clearly communicates what's going on.
+I'm really passionate about taking information and making it accessible to others - whether that means translating textual information and concepts into a format novices will understand, or taking data and numbers and producing a visualization that more clearly communicates what's going on.
 I smash barriers to access information.
-I'm also a big fan of constant improvement, so if you have any suggestions on how to make what I've built better, please submit an issue!
+I'm also a big fan of constant improvement, so if you have any suggestions on how to make what I've built better, go ahead and submit an issue.

+You can check out my [work experience and portfolio here](https://powershellfish.gitbook.io/resume-and-portfolio).

 ## What I Do

->### Professional
+### Professional
->>* Work directly with the product so that I can write about it
+* Interact directly with the product/hardware so that I can write about it
->>* Translate technical information and put it into the correct format depending on the audience
+* Translate technical information and put it into the correct format depending on the audience
->>* Assess and construct information architecture according to best practices
+* Assess and construct information architecture according to best practices

->### Personal
+### Personal
->>* 🎧 Make electronic music [Exploding Sunset](https://soundcloud.com/explodingsunset) and [fracturedsynapse](https://soundcloud.com/fracturedsynapse)
+* 🎧 Make electronic music [Exploding Sunset](https://soundcloud.com/explodingsunset) and [fracturedsynapse](https://soundcloud.com/fracturedsynapse)
->>* 🥾 Hike and hang out with my dog, Gizmo 🐺
+* 🥾 Hike and hang out with my dog, Gizmo 🐺
->>* 🏭 Build miniatures and create [video tutorials](https://www.youtube.com/channel/UC04S3GpB-oeoe5Ojs65WHAw) on how others can construct them
+* 🏭 Build miniatures and create [video tutorials](https://www.youtube.com/channel/UC04S3GpB-oeoe5Ojs65WHAw) on how others can construct them
->>* 🧘‍ Do yoga, barre, spin, and run
+* 🧘‍ Do yoga, barre, spin, and run
->>* 🔢 Spend time learning new things about Python, SQL, and data analytics
+* 🔢 Spend time learning new things about Python, SQL, and data analytics
->>* 📖 Read!
+* 📖 Read!
 You can see what I'm reading [here.](https://www.goodreads.com/user/show/1258553-powershellfish)

 # 🍕